david-cattermole/mayaMatchMoveSolver/docs/source/introduction.rst

 The Maya MatchMove Solver (or `mmSolver` for short), is a tool to MatchMove cameras and objects in Autodesk Maya.
-The `mmSolver` takes a different approach than most other software (Commerical or Free Open Source Software).
+The `mmSolver` takes a different approach than most other software (Commercial or Free Open Source Software).

 Most other software will calculate a 3D camera or 3D